DNS Server at home - How to host your own Public nameserver

 Step 4: Register a reverse Zone file

 A reverse zone file is critical to DNS configuration, specifically for reverse DNS lookups.
 It maps IP addresses back to domain names, providing the opposite information of a forward zone file.
 This file has a structured pattern: IN PTR <FQDN>.
-It’s vital due to several reasons.
+It’s vital for several reasons.

-Firstly, it confirms the authenticity of IP addresses and helps avoid IP spoofing.
-Secondly, it facilitates debugging in network scenarios by providing the ability to identify the linked domain name of an errant IP address.
+It confirms the authenticity of IP addresses and helps avoid IP spoofing.
+Secondly, it facilitates debugging in network scenarios by identifying the linked domain name of an errant IP address.

 Lastly, many email servers use reverse DNS lookups to check the credibility of the origin IP, hence reducing spam.
 Improper or non-existent reverse DNS can thus lead to email delivery issues.
 Therefore, maintaining an accurate reverse zone file is crucial for secure, efficient network communication.

-So if you are also using your domain for email and let it manage by your own DSN server, a reverse zone file is important to add PTR records.
-Email servers from Google or Microsoft and many more are checking the PTR record.
+So, if you are also using your domain for email and let your own DSN server manage it, a reverse zone file is important to add PTR records.
+Email servers from Google, Microsoft, and many more check the PTR record.
 If you don’t have one, there is a high chance that the email will bounce back or be identified as spam.

 Step 5: Register your DNS server with the Internet (Glue record)

-Some domain registrars allow adding a GLUE record through its control panel.
-In my case, I had to contact my domain registrar by email and ask to add my domain name and IPV4 and IPV6 as GLUE records.
+Some domain registrars allow adding a GLUE record through their control panel.
+In my case, I had to email my domain registrar and ask to add my domain name and IPV4 and IPV6 as GLUE records.

 Testing DNS Server

-It’s time to test if our new home lab DNS server responds to public DNS requests.
-There are many test tools available on the Internet.
+It’s time to test whether our new home lab DNS server responds to public DNS requests.
+Many test tools are available on the Internet.
 I use MX Toolbox.

 Run a DNS lookup and check if a record with your domain name and IP Address is published.
 Check (red arrow) which name server responds.
 You should get a response from your newly created home lab DNS server.